SK11GS/Builders-Glitch/RefinedRequirements.md

 * The current scope does not include in-app scheduling of interviews between candidates, hiring managers, and DEI consultants.
 * In-app interaction or chat options between candidates and hiring managers are not considered in the current scope, though these features may be considered in the future.
 * The Admin can set any profile to active or Inactive, but this feature is outside the current scope and can be considered for the future.
-* ClearView AI Engine will not match job postings with any inactive profile.
+* The current scope does not consider matching any inactive candidate profile with job postings.

 ## Future Vision
 * Candidates can upload and manage multiple versions of their resumes under a single profile.